Will you qualify for college tuition loan forgiveness? Edmit looks at the future of public student loan forgiveness programs.

 Susannah Snider from Kiplinger warns against loan forgiveness programs for this very reason.
 Before committing, students should consider the possibility that their program may not last, she argues.
 Any program that depends on congressional funds is not a guarantee and is subject to change as the political climate changes.
 “We can’t make any guarantees about the future availability of PSLF,” acknowledges Federal Student Aid, an office of the U.S. Department of Education.
 “The PSLF Program was created by Congress, and Congress could change or end the PSLF Program.”

 Snider also advises that students commit to a program only if they’re absolutely sure they’ll see it through.
-Dropping out of a program not only means that borrowers lose the benefit, they might end up losing money. “[L]ower monthly bills [under PSLF] mean the loan principal stays larger longer and accumulates more interest,” Snider explains, “If you drop out of the public sector before making 120 payments, you’ll end up losing the forgiveness and paying more than if you had paid over ten years [under a standard repayment plan].”
+Dropping out of a program not only means that borrowers lose the benefit, they might also end up losing money. “[L]ower monthly bills [under PSLF] mean the loan principal stays larger longer and accumulates more interest,” Snider explains, “If you drop out of the public sector before making 120 payments, you’ll end up losing the forgiveness and paying more than if you had paid over ten years [under a standard repayment plan].”

 So how can one successfully navigate the complicated and confusing world of student loan forgiveness?
 First, Federal Student Aid recommends that borrowers working toward PSLF complete the ECF annually or when they change employers.
 As of December 31, 2017, approximately 66 percent of ECFs have been approved.
 However, an approved ECF doesn’t necessarily mean that a borrower will be approved for loan forgiveness.
 After 10 years of qualifying monthly payments, he or she still has to fill out an application for forgiveness, which can be denied even if his or her ECF was approved.
-Federal Student Aid recommends that borrowers use the ECF as a paper trail: They help keep track of one’s payments (according to the CFPB, borrowers often report losing years of their payment history when they are assigned a new servicer).
+Federal Student Aid recommends that borrowers use the ECF as a paper trail: They help keep track of one’s payments.
+According to the CFPB, borrowers often report losing years of their payment history when they are assigned a new servicer.
 Additionally, ECFs provide the government with information as to how many people are planning on applying for loan forgiveness.
 Given PSLF’s uncertain future, borrowers stand to benefit from demonstrating their reliance on the program.
 (You can also voice your PSLF concerns to your member of congress here.)

 Second, if you’re interested in PSLF, use checklists to make sure you are on track for loan forgiveness.
-Two good resources are currently available from the National Education Association and the Association of American Medical Colleges, but there are others which can easily be found online.
+Two good resources are currently available from the National Education Association and the Association of American Medical Colleges, but there are others that can easily be found online.
 Given the number of complaints lodged against the student loan industry, you might want to make use of third-party resources, rather than trusting your loan servicer to have your best interests at heart.

 Finally, if you are a potential borrower, try to minimize your loans as much as possible.
 Research and go after scholarships or grants—not only the big national ones most people are familiar with, but the smaller ones offered by your high school, your state, or even your place of worship.
 Remember that student loans are not the only way to finance your education.
 Successfully navigating the world of student loan forgiveness is great, but not having to enter that world in the first place is even better.